ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Homework/HW8.md

   ~~~~

-# Q3: In the following bash script, I define a function named is_there_3 to check if an sequence of integers contain number 3 or not.
-How many comparisions ($i -eq 3) are there if I do "is_there_3 4 7 5 3 9 2 3 6" in the terminal?
-How many comprisions are there if I comment the "break" (line 13) in the script and run the same command in the terminal?
+# Q3: In the following bash script, I define a function named is_there_3 to check if a sequence of integers contains number 3 or not.
+How many comparisions (`$i -eq 3`) are there if I do `is_there_3 4 7 5 3 9 2 3 6` in the terminal?
+How many comprisions are there if I comment the `break` (line 13) in the script and run the same command in the terminal?
 (10 Points)

 ![hw8.2 q3](../Resources/t8-break3.png)